Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 • The claws are easily removed from the carapace (a protective measure for the crab against predators… take the claw, leave the crab).

-• Stone crabs can regenerate making this a very sustainable harvest.
+• Stone crabs can regenerate, making this a very sustainable harvest.

 • It takes one year (in the annual molting process) for the crab to regrow its claw and subsequent years for the claw to grow larger.

-• With a special license, novice and professional anglers alike can set traps to catch Florida stone crabs.
+• With a special license, novice and professional anglers can set traps to catch Florida stone crabs.

-• The traps have a cement bottom making them exceedingly heavy and cumbersome – especially when you’re throwing them off of a rocking boat.
+• The traps have a cement bottom, making them exceedingly heavy and cumbersome – especially when you’re throwing them off of a rocking boat.
 (Ask me how I know).

-• Fishermen, can only take one claw from the crustacean, assuming it has two claws to start with.
+• Fishermen can only take one claw from the crustacean, assuming it has two claws; they must leave the crab with one claw to feed and defend itself.

 stone crab claws on ice.